In sport, fitness and gym facilities, many In In

 This way the music levels stay below certain thresholds at the nearest noise sensitive receptors.

-Noise transfer through the internal building fabric
+Noise transfer through the internal building fabric of sport, fitness and gym facilities

 What happens?